vitormesquita/MSession/README.md

 pod 'MSession'
 ```

-The subspec if you want use App session solution
+The subspec if you want to use App session solution

 ```ruby
 pod 'MSession/Session'
 ```

-The subspec if you want use App authentication solution
+The subspec if you want to use App authentication solution

 ```ruby
 pod 'Mession/Auth'